aleksijohansson/home/README.md

 # host-setup
 A project for setting up common configuration and commonly used apps on a host machine (laptop, server etc.).
+Basic support for macOS and Linuxes Arch, Centos, Fedora and Ubuntu.
+Main focus on macOS and Arch Linux.
+See individual scripts to see the support on those.

 Includes the following scripts:
 - shell-setup.sh:
   - Installation and configuration of shell and basic shell utilities.
 - app-install.sh: